Maya Ajmera: Career

-Ajmera founded The Global Fund for Children in 1994, when she was 25 years old.
+Ajmera founded The Global Fund for Children in 1994 at the age of 25.
 The inspiration came from a trip she took to India on a Rotary Fellowship a few years earlier.
 While waiting for a train she saw a group of children being taught by a teacher on a train platform.
 Ajmera learned that these children were students in a Train Platform School for impoverished children who could not attend school.
 Moved by what she saw, instead of attending medical school Ajmera started classes at Duke University's Sanford School of Public Policy; with facilities provided by Duke and professor William Ascher she applied for and won a seed grant from Echoing Green.
 This initial funding helped her build an organization to support innovative grassroots efforts on behalf of vulnerable children around the world.

 During her tenure years with the organization, the Global Fund for Children gave nearly $25 million in capital to nearly 500 grassroots organizations in 75 countries.
 These grants have served more than seven million children around the world.
 Ajmera left her position as president in 2011, after eighteen years, and remained on GFC's board of directors until 2013.

 Since 2011, Ajmera is a professorial lecturer at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, and served as a visiting scholar from 2011 to 2013.

 For the 2013–2014 school year, Ajmera served as the inaugural Social Entrepreneur in Residence for Duke University and a visiting professor of the Practice of Public Policy at the Sanford School of Public Policy at Duke.

-As of August 2014, Ajmera is the president and CEO of the Society for Science and publisher of Science News.
+As of August 2014, Ajmera is the President and CEO of Society for Science and Executive Publisher of Science News.

-The Society is known for its world class science competitions, including the Broadcom MASTERS, the Regeneron Science Talent Search, and the Regeneron International Science and Engineering Fair.
+The Society is known for its world-class science competitions, including the Regeneron Science Talent Search, the Regeneron International Science and Engineering Fair and the Thermo Fisher Scientific Junior Innovators Challenge (JIC).
 She was a member of the Honors Group of the Westinghouse Science Talent Search, now sponsored by Regeneron.

-Maya serves on the boards of directors of New Global Citizens and Kids in Need of Defense, and is the co-chair of the board of Echoing Green.
+Maya serves on the boards of directors of Kids in Need of Defense, Echoing Green, North Carolina School of Science and Mathematics Foundation, and Sibley Memorial Hospital/Johns Hopkins Medicine.